microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_list_messages.md

 # List messages

-Get all the messages in the signed-in user's mailbox (excluding the Deleted Items and Clutter folders).
+Get all the messages in the signed-in user's mailbox (including the Deleted Items and Clutter folders).

 In particular, you can filter on the messages and get only those that include a [mention](../resources/mention.md) of the signed-in user.